 On a temperate glacier, the ice ablation rate is influenced by the presence of debris on its surface.
-Indeed, a dense debris layer covering an ice surface can, when thin enough (less than 0.5 cm), enhance the ice melting compared to a bare ice surface or, if thick enough, act as an insulation layer and reduce the melting rate (Östrem, 1959).
-The insulation effect is well-captured by complex energy balance models which use meteorological data as input parameters (Reid and Brock, 2010; Collier et al., 2014), and more recently using enhanced temperature index models (Carenzo et al., 2016; Moeller et al., 2016).
-The melt amplification effect for thin debris layers was explained by its patchiness (Reid and Brock, 2010) or by its porosity to air flow (Evatt et al., 2015).
-At a more local scale, patches of dirt or ashes on a glacier are known to lead to the formation of ice structures known as dirt cones, which consists of an ice cone covered with a centimetric layer of dirt (Swithinbank, 1950; Krenek, 1958; Drewry, 1972; Betterton, 2001).
+Indeed, a dense debris layer covering an ice surface can, when thin enough (less than 0.5 cm), enhance the ice melting compared to a bare-ice surface or, if thick enough, act as an insulation layer and reduce the melting rate (Östrem, 1959).
+The insulation effect is well captured by complex energy balance models which use meteorological data as input parameters (Reid and Brock, 2010; Collier et al., 2014) and more recently by enhanced temperature index models (Carenzo et al., 2016; Moeller et al., 2016).
+The melt amplification effect for thin debris layers has been explained by its patchiness (Reid and Brock, 2010) or by its porosity to airflow (Evatt et al., 2015).
+At a more local scale, patches of dirt or ashes on a glacier are known to lead to the formation of ice structures known as dirt cones, which consist of ice cones covered with a centimetric layer of dirt (Swithinbank, 1950; Krenek, 1958; Drewry, 1972; Betterton, 2001).

-Glacier tables (see fig. 1c) are structures frequently encountered on the leveled part of temperate glaciers (Agassiz, 1840).
-They typically consist of a meter-size rock supported by a column (or foot) of ice.
-They form over the course of a few days to a few weeks at the end of the spring, from May to June and may progressively disappear during the summer.
+Glacier tables (see Fig. 1c) are structures frequently encountered on the levelled part of temperate glaciers (Agassiz, 1840).
+They typically consist of a metre-sized rock supported by a column (or foot) of ice.
+They form over the course of a few days to a few weeks at the end of the spring, from May to June, and may progressively disappear during the summer.
 Very large tables however, whose size can reach 10 m, can last for several years (Bouillette, 1933, 1934).
 Glacier tables form because the ablation rate of the ice is lower under the rock than at the air-ice interface.
 When the ice foot becomes too thin, the table falls, usually on its south side.
-The ice foot progressively disappears and the rock can potentially form another table, if not too late in the season.
-Similarly to what is know for debris layers, smaller rocks tend not to form tables but can instead increase the melting rate and gradually sink into the ice, creating narrow and deep holes which can reach up to 15 cm in depth (McIntyre, 1984).
-In a previous work (Hénot et al., 2021), artificial glacier tables were reproduced experimentally in a lab controlled environment (constant temperature, humidity, absence of wind), at a centimetric scale.
-The study focused on the initial behavior of pattern formation using cylindrical "rocks" of various sizes, aspect ratio and materials, initially resting on a flat ice surface.
-Although this small scale study under controlled conditions allowed one to understand the physical mechanisms that could play a role in glacier table formation, it did not encompass the complexity of the energy balance on a natural glacier, in particular the effects of the direct solar irradiation and of the wind.
+The ice foot progressively disappears, and the rock can potentially form another table if it is not too late in the season.
+Similarly to what is known for debris layers, smaller rocks tend not to form tables but can instead increase the melting rate and gradually sink into the ice, creating narrow and deep holes which can reach up to 15 cm in depth (McIn-